junmengli/meta-matter/docs/guides/nxp_mpu_matter_binaries.md

 - Setup OTBR on i.MX MPU platform
 - Configure OpenThread Network
 - Factory reset lighting application on K32W DK6
-- Commissioning lighting-app on i.MX controller
+- Commission the lighting-app on the i.MX controller
-- Control lighting application on i.MX controller
+- Control the lighting-app on i.MX controller

 ### Setup OTBR on i.MX MPU platform

 To set up OTBR on the i.MX MPU platform, you need to do three steps:

 step1.
-Sync with the current time
+Sync with the current time.

     $ date -s "2023-03-23 23:23"

 step2.
-Save the Wi-Fi SSID and password to a file
+Save the Wi-Fi SSID and password to a file.

     $ wpa_passphrase ${SSID} ${PASSWORD} > wifiap.conf

 Step 3.
-Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on i.MX MPU platform
+Connecting to the Wi-Fi AP, Enabling BT, and Setting Up OTBR on i.MX MPU platform.

 #### For i.MX93 EVK + IW612 platform